 This Research Administrator II will be responsible for:

-Working with the principal investigators to develop annual budget and spending forecasts; reconciling monthly expense differences between hospital financial systems and budgets; forecasting funds over/under expenditures and providing regular status reports to the principal investigator.
-Performing other financial analysis as needed.
+Working with investigators to develop annual research/clinical trial budgets; reconciles monthly expenses to budget; forecasts over/under expenditures and provides regular status reports to the Principal Investigator.
+Performs other financial analysis as needed.